-1.6 Duplication with other Regulatory Regimes
+7. Duplication with other Regulatory Regimes

-Although the Licensing Authority seeks to avoid any duplication with other statutory/regulatory systems where possible, and will not consider whether a licence application is likely to be awarded planning or building consent, in its consideration of if the Application.
-The Authority will listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.
+Although the Licensing Authority seeks to avoid any duplication with other statutory/regulatory systems where possible, and will not consider whether a licence application is likely to be awarded planning or building consent, in its consideration of it, it will listen to, and consider carefully, any concerns about conditions which are not able to be met by licensees due to planning restrictions, should such a situation arise.